meatballs/meatballs.github.io/content/personal/lightning-talks.rst

 PyCon UK 2017
 -------------

-The following year, I decided to do something about it.
+For `PyCon UK 2017 <https://2017.pyconuk.org>`_, I decided to do something about it.
 I felt there were two issues to resolve:

 * New Speakers